EricFromCanada/ericfromcanada.github.io/_posts/2025-05-04-the-ignominious-finale-of-quicktime-7.md

 Quick recap: back in the early days of Mac OS X, when dinosaurs like the WMV format still roamed the internet and H.264 had not yet completely taken over, QuickTime was a separate component within OS X that, like iTunes and Java, had its own update cadence apart from regular OS updates.
 Upon the release of Mac OS X 10.6 Snow Leopard and its deprecation in favour of QuickTime X, its updates were rolled into those for the OS while support for previous OS X versions and Windows were eventually dropped.

 The obvious answer would be "the latest version".
-According to these documentation pages that are still online (and [this 2017 snapshot](https://web.archive.org/web/20170702062047/https://support.apple.com/en_US/downloads/quicktime)), the latest for each platform is:
+According to these documentation pages that are still online, the latest for each platform is:

 - [QuickTime 7.6.4 for Tiger and Leopard](https://support.apple.com/en-us/docs/software/pl171)
 - [QuickTime 7.7.9 for Windows](https://support.apple.com/en-us/docs/software/pl170)

 But digging into the [history of QuickTime 7 releases](https://en.wikipedia.org/wiki/QuickTime#QuickTime_7.x) shows that 7.6.6, 7.6.9, and 7.7 were released for Mac OS X Leopard.
 Also, no QuickTime updates are shown in Software Update on Leopard; unless they're installed manually, it'll stay at 7.2.1.
 So what happened?

 From what I've found, the 7.7 release had some nasty bugs that affected pro users in particular.
-Although Apple did eventually release a stealth update to 7.7 by uploading an updated installer with the same version number to their support site, its only difference was a newer installer certificate that expired in 2019 instead of 2012 (a mere eight months after the original installer's release).
-Apple never officially acknowledged the issue and simply removed versions after 7.6.4 from their support site's search results.
+Although Apple did eventually release a "stealth" (unannounced) update to 7.7 by uploading an updated installer with the same version number to their support site, its only difference was a newer installer certificate that expired in 2019 instead of 2012 (a mere eight months after the original installer's release).
+Apple never officially acknowledged the issue and simply removed versions after 7.6.4 from their [support site's search results](https://web.archive.org/web/20170702062047/https://support.apple.com/en_US/downloads/quicktime).

 Here's a timeline:
 - 2010-12-07: QuickTime 7.6.9 is released.